Understanding a Domain Name

 .com Commercial organisations in the United States

-.net Network infrastructure and Internet Service
+.net Network infrastructure and Internet Service Providers in the United States

 .gov US government and semi-government departments